Co-Teaching for Unsupervised Domain Adaptation and Expansion: Introduction

 To remedy the issue, GSFDA \cite{yang2021generalized} resorts to continual learning to preserve a model's ability on the source domain while being adapted to the target domain.
 Since the method assumes zero availability of the source-domain samples, it has little chance to recover once degeneration occurs.
 Indeed, our evaluation shows that GSFDA also suffers source-domain performance loss.

-To explicitly quantify the issue, a variant of UDA termed Unsupervised Domain Expansion (UDE) is introduced by Wang \etal \cite{tomm21kdde}.
+To explicitly quantify the issue, a variant of UDA termed Unsupervised Domain Expansion (UDE) has been developed \cite{tomm21kdde}.
 UDE has the same starting point as UDA, \ie a set of \emph{labeled} training samples from the source domain and a set of \emph{unlabeled} training samples from the target domain.
-The key difference is that UDE explicitly reports the source-domain performance and consequently the performance on an expanded domain \rb{which combines} the source and target domains.
-Besides, the KDDE method by \cite{tomm21kdde} assumes that a model tailored to a given domain, let it be the source or the target domain, can well handle samples from the given domain.
+The key difference is that UDE explicitly reports the source-domain performance and consequently the performance on an expanded domain covering the source and target domains.
+The KDDE method for UDE assumes that a model tailored to a given domain can well handle samples from the given domain \cite{tomm21kdde}.
 Accordingly, KDDE runs in two steps, where two domain-specific models are first trained for the source and target domains, respectively.
 It then performs knowledge distillation, where the dark knowledge of the source-specific (target-specific) teacher is transferred to a student model via source-domain (target-domain) samples exclusively.

-We question the assumption of \cite{tomm21kdde} by reporting the existence of cross-domain visual ambiguity.
-We consider a test image in a specific domain $A$ being \emph{cross-domain ambiguous} if the test image is wrongly predicted by a model well-trained on domain $A$ but can be correctly classified by a model well-trained on a different domain $B$. \cref{tab:special} shows the percentage of such ambiguous images on Office-Home and DomainNet, respectively. \rb{With} the number rang\rb{ing} from 1.9\% to 7.5\%, the result consistently shows the universal existence of inter-domain ambiguity across different datasets.
+We question the assumption of KDDE by reporting the existence of cross-domain visual ambiguity, see \cref{fig:insight}.
+We consider a test image in domain $A$ \emph{cross-domain ambiguous} if the image is wrongly predicted by a model well-trained on domain $A$, yet correctly classified by a model targeted at a different domain $B$. \cref{tab:special} shows the percentage of such ambiguous images on Office-Home.
+These (minority) samples tend to be overlooked by domain-specific models.